bitcoin-dot-org/developer.bitcoin.org/devguide/transactions.rst

 Bitcoin developers have been working to reduce transaction malleability among standard transaction types, one outcome of those efforts is `BIP 141: Segregated Witness <https://github.com/bitcoin/bips/blob/master/bip-0141.mediawiki>`__, which is supported by Bitcoin Core and was activated in August 2017.
 When SegWit is not being used, new transactions should not depend on previous transactions which have not been added to the block chain yet, especially if large amounts of satoshis are at stake.

 Transaction malleability also affects payment tracking.
-Bitcoin Core’s `RPC <../reference/rpc/index.html>`__ interface lets you track transactions by their txid—but if that txid changes because the transaction was modified, it may appear that the transaction has disappeared from the `network <../devguide/p2p_network.html>`__.
+Bitcoin Core’s `RPC <../reference/rpc/index.html>`__ interface lets you track transactions by their txid—but if that txid changes because the transaction was modified, it may appear that the transaction has disappeared from the |network|.

 Current best practices for transaction tracking dictate that a transaction should be tracked by the transaction outputs (UTXOs) it spends as inputs, as they cannot be changed without invalidating the transaction.

-Best practices further dictate that if a transaction does seem to disappear from the `network <../devguide/p2p_network.html>`__ and needs to be reissued, that it be reissued in a way that invalidates the lost transaction.
+Best practices further dictate that if a transaction does seem to disappear from the |network| and needs to be reissued, that it be reissued in a way that invalidates the lost transaction.
 One method which will always work is to ensure the reissued payment spends all of the same outputs that the lost transaction used as inputs.